boada/wmh/README.md

 For the forecasting portion.
 We've assigned each player (603 unique as of 2016) an [Elo](https://en.wikipedia.org/wiki/Elo_rating_system) score initialized at 1500.
 We then update their individual rankings at the end of each round.
 If the Elo ranking was a good predictor of final placement, then we'd expect that the team with the highest combined Elo rank would win the tournament (spoiler: it's not).

-In each matchup we also calculate the probability of each player winning the game (`pwin`).
+In each match up we also calculate the probability of each player winning the game (`pwin`).
 This is defined as:

     1 / (1 + 10 ** ((B - A) / 400))

 This works really well for Chess where the game is balanced well.
-In Warmachine and Hordes their are many ways to win and many different match ups that could possibly occur.
+In WM/H their are many ways to win and many different match ups that could possibly occur.
 Currently, `pwin` does not take any of this additional information into account.
 In the future we will define corrections to the Elo ranking which attempt to take into consideration things like the margin of victory (MOV) and other information, such as the specific match up.
 Most of these corrections are entirely data driven.
 We build a model of each player's good and bad match ups and then constantly update things as the dataset grows.

 ## DIY